The Dow clawed back in late trading Wednesday. Technology and industrials gained while health-care and telecom shares continued to drag.

 Traders note it's another Macro vs. Micro day ... the juggernaut of strong earnings, especially Apple and the banks versus Greece.
 As the EU/IMF start negotiations with Greece, the 10 year Greek bond yields are at 8.3 percent, blowing out another roughly 40 basis points.

 U.S. stock index futures struggled to find direction ahead of the open Wednesday as investors braced for the next batch of corporate earnings.

 The traders spent Tuesday sifting through a slew of highly anticipated earnings reports from Goldman, Coke, IBM and more.
 How should you put money to work, now?

 Uncertainty surrounding Goldman Sachs will likely overshadow the positive news from dozens of major corporate earnings reports in the week ahead.
 Some analysts say the Goldman spacer fraud charges could be the event that will trigger a much anticipated stock market correction.

 The NASDAQ Composite and Dow rose for the seventh consecutive week, while the S&P 500 halted its winning streak, posting a weekly loss of 0.19%.
 US stocks fell during Friday's trading session, following news that the Securities and Exchange Commission charged Goldman Sachs with fraud related to subprime mortgages.

 Shares of Citi broke above $5 on Thursday.
 Is this level merely psychological or will it attract new money?

-Find out what top analysts are saying about Mastercard, Merck and more.
+Find out what top analysts are saying about McDonald’s and Red Hat.
 How should you be positioned, now?